circAssimilate/segment-optimizely-crier/README.md

 ## Testing

 This project uses [Jest](https://jestjs.io/) for testing.
 Tests are lightweight but important to prevent regressions and new bugs.
-Tests will be run as part of a pre-commit hook, but they can also be run at will via `npm run test`.
+Tests will be run as part of a pre-commit hook and Pull Request action, but they can also be run at will via `npm run test`.

 ## Contributing